cossu555/nsp/README.md

 5._DoS attack_:

 We do this by starting the malicious client first and every 10 seconds it sends a connection request to the server on port 443.
 The attack works because the server has a weakness: it allows only one client at a time to connect to port 443.
-In this way when the benevolent client tries to access it fails.
+In this way, when the benevolent client tries to access it fails.

 6._Implementation on Virtual Machines_: